-$\sqrt{}$ To assist you in analyzing the competition, answer the following questions: 1.
-Who are the major companies or organizations offering similar programs in your area?
+To assist you in analyzing the competition, answer the following questions: the analysis questions pertaining to their CTC.
+1. Who are the major companies or organizations offering similar programs in your area?
 2. What are they offering?
 3. Do they target the same "customers" (participants) as your CTC?
 4. What are the major elements of their programs?
 5. Do they have a good reputation with their "customers?"

-6. Has anyone on your team ever experienced the programs your major competitors offer?
+- 6. Has anyone on your team ever experienced the programs your major competitors offer?
 If yes, what was the experience like and how could it be improved?
 7. How do your programs differ from your major competitors?
 How are they the same?
 8. Have you visited or observed others' programs?

-Once you have answered these questions and defined your major competitors, turn to your Business Plan Template and write the Competition portion of your plan.
-Be extremely detailed in describing how the programs your CTC offers are similar to or different from your competitors.
-List the individual organizations that are most like your CTC and describe in detail what market they target, how successful they are, what their reputation is, if the experience is a good one and so forth.
+Move to Action Move to Action: Competitie have answered these questions and defined your major competitors, turn to your Business Plan Template and write the on portion of your plan.
+Be extremely detailed in describing how the programs your CTC offers are similar to or different from etitors.
+List the individual organizations that are most like your CTC and describe in detail what market they target, how they are, what their reputation is, if the experience is a good one and so forth.
+If participants feel prepared, have them turn to the Competition portion of the Business Plan Template and begin writing that part of the plan.
+Organization Positioning Discussion Point: In this section, participants will apply you to bett bes knowing more about your competition assist your CTC?
+The details you learned in researching those organizations will allow ter position your own CTC for today and the future.
+Staying close to your competitors can give you insights into new trends in the market or provide you with ideas about how to strengthen your own programs. the information they discovered in the previous section concerning competition by looking more closely at how to position their organization for the best advantage. customer s ough to have good products or services.

-Organization Positioning

-So, how does knowing more about your competition assist your CTC?
-The details you learned in researching those organizations will allow you to better position your own CTC for today and the future.
-Staying close to your competitors can give you insights into new trends happening in the market or provide you with ideas about how to strengthen your own programs.

-It is not enough to have good products or services.
 That's just part of what it takes to bring someone to the door.
-You must offer good customer service, a clean and inviting environment, and access to unique ideas that a participant cannot find elsewhere.
-On top of all of that, you will need to continually review your programs to upgrade them as the market changes.

-To set your CTC apart it will be important to strategically identify your own features and benefits that can be communicated outside of your organization.
-A feature is a characteristic that is part of your program.
+You must offer good service, a clean and inviting environment, and access to unique ideas that a participant cannot find elsewhere.
+On top of all of vill need to continually review your programs to upgrade them as the market changes.
+Bring out points concerning "features" and "benefits." r CTC apart it will be important to strategically identify your own features and benefits that can be communicated outside of ization.
+A feature is a - characteristic that is part of your program.
 For example, maybe one of the features of your program is that you offer scholarships or that for every program someone completes they receive a certificate that they can share with potential employers.
 These features become items you can use on your marketing materials as you begin to develop promotional brochures and items to raise interest in your CTC.